Updated: Apr 11, 2022

 I will also say, Livingstone is much more touristy than other parts of Zambia.
-These tips are for people traveling in Livingstone, but are important for those traveling outside of Livingstone because the city and area around Victoria Falls are different than other parts of the country (as with any country!).
+These tips are for people traveling in Livingstone.
+Still, they are important for those traveling outside of Livingstone because the city and area around Victoria Falls are different than other parts of the country (as with any country!).

-Zambian women do not wear anything that shows their knees.
-They also do not wear super tight fitting clothes.
-Save your leggings for the plane and your shorts for Livingstone (where the dress code is more relaxed), but other places around Zambia are more conservative.
+Zambian women do not wear anything that shows their knees or above.
+They also do not wear tight-fitting clothes.
+Save your leggings for the plane and your shorts for Livingstone (where the dress code is more relaxed), but remember that other places around Zambia are more conservative.
 Respecting this goes a long way!

-2. Keep car doors locked at all times
+2. Keep car doors locked at all times, hide valuables.

 I know first hand that people will try and come up to your car and open the doors.
 It is an easy way to steal.
-People will also try and take out vigilanty justice if you get into an accident.
+People will also try to take out vigilante justice if you get into an accident.
 Be safe!

-3. If the police ask you to pay a ticket ask for the receipt (physical ticket) first.
+3. If the police ask you to pay a ticket, ask for the receipt (a physical copy) first.

 Many times they are trying to bribe you and will let you go when you say, “I will pay the ticket, just give me the receipt please.”
-Best advice I have after that is to do what they say.
+The best advice I have after that is to do what they say.

 People know you are there for a reason when you are with someone who is local.
-It helps you stick out less, understand the norms for a place, and haggle in markets!
-I’m lucky because my cousin lives here in Zambia which put me at ease a ton!
+It helps you stick out less, understand the norms of a place, and haggle in markets!
+I’m lucky because my cousin lives here in Zambia, which put me at ease a ton!

 I usually advise this no matter where you are traveling!
-However, I was advised to even wear a cheap watch so I was not getting my phone out when walking around even to check the time quickly.
+However, I was advised to even wear a cheap watch so I wouldn’t need to get my phone out when walking around, even to quickly check the time.

 6. Always barter in the markets.

-They will way over price you to start!
-I’m talking about 40 or 50 more than the actual accepted price!
-Come in low, especially in Livingstone where they know that tourists don’t barter as much – you will over pay if you do not do this!
+They will way overprice you at the start!
+I’m talking about $40 or $50 more than the actual accepted price!
+Come in low, especially in Livingstone where they know that tourists don’t barter as much—you will overpay if you do not do this!

 This happened to me.
 A man asked for my hair tie and said I could have something in his shop.
-Then when I have him the hair tie he asked for money.
+Then when I gave him the hair tie, he asked for money.
 Lesson learned!

-8. If you are taking a taxi, make sure you negotiate the price before you get in.
+8. If you are taking a taxi, make sure you negotiate the price before getting in.

-Taxis are able to negotiate their prices in Zambia and you can end up paying more than expected if you do not negotiate the price before hand.
+Taxis are able to negotiate their prices in Zambia so you can end up paying more than expected if you do not negotiate the price beforehand.
 I also recommend booking a taxi through your hotel or travel agency as this is a very reliable way to ensure pick up and drop off without a hitch.

 11. Pay attention to the location of attractions along Victoria Falls.

-Both Zambia and Zimbabwe have activities located around the falls.
-Both sides are Victoria Falls but you need visas to get across borders and so this can be tricky if you do not double check the location.
+Both Zambia and Zimbabwe have activities located around the Falls.
+Both sides meet at Victoria Falls but you need visas to get across borders and so this can be tricky if you do not double-check the location.
 Don’t want to get stuck buying something in a different country!